-Credit unions, or caisses populaires, function similarly, but are co-operative membership organizations, with depositors as members.
+Credit unions, or caisses populaires, function similarly, but are cooperative membership organizations, with depositors as members.
 Credit unions also tend to be more community-oriented in their overall mission.
 For example, Conexus Credit Union promotes financial well-being, its key priority, through its Community Investment Program.
 In partnership with non-profit and charitable organizations, credit unions support financial literacy education programs, capital projects, and programs that address basic human needs with regard to education, food, shelter, and health services.
-Another difference between banks and credit unions is that banks are federally regulated, while credit unions are regulated by the provinces or territories.
+Another difference between banks and credit unions is that banks are federally regulated, while credit unions are usually regulated by the provinces where they operate.
+However, credit unions can be federally regulated as well (CCUA, 2024).
+In 2012, the Government of Canada allowed for provincial credit unions and caisses populaires to continue as federal credit unions (FCUs), which allows FCUs to grow nationally and receive CDIC deposit protection (CDIC, 2024c).
+There are currently two federally regulated credit union in Canada.